TobitSoftware/chayns-toolkit/packages/chayns-scripts/README.md

 ### Analyzing Your Bundle

-By passing the `--analyze` flag to `chayns-scripts build` you can use [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) to investigate your bundle-size.
+By passing the `--analyze` flag to `chayns-toolkit build` you can use [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) to investigate your bundle-size.
 It will automatically open the tree-map of your bundled files after compiling.
 It runs as long as you keep the terminal process